 The holders of class A preferred shares are not entitled to vote for the election of directors or for any other purpose, nor are they entitled to receive notice of, and attend any meeting of the shareholders of the Company (other than meetings of a class or series of shares of the Company).
 The holders of class A preferred shares are entitled to receive dividends if, as and when declared by the board of directors of the Company at a rate to be determined by the directors at the time of issue of such shares.
-The holders of class A preferred shares will be entitled, before any distribution of any part of the assets of the Company among holders of any other class, to share rateably in any distribution of the assets of the Company in the event of any liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the board of directors, redeem at any time the whole or from time to time any part of the then outstanding class A preferred shares on payment for each share of the amount of \$1,000, together with any dividends declared thereon and unpaid.
-Any holder of class A preferred shares may, at any time upon giving notice to the Company, require the Company to redeem the whole or from time to time any part of time any part of the class A preferred shares may.
+The holders of class A preferred shares will be entitled, before any distribution of any part of the assets of the Company among holders of any other class, to share rateably in any distribution of the assets of the Company in the event of any liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the assets of the Company for the purpose of winding-up its affairs.
+The Company may, by resolution of the board of directors, redeem at any time the whole or from time to time any part of the then outstanding class A preferred shares on payment for each share of the amount of \$1,000, together with any dividends declared thereon and unpaid.
+Any holder of class A preferred shares may, at any time upon giving notice to the Company, require the Company to redeem the whole or from time to time any part of the class A preferred shares.

 The holders of class B preferred shares are not entitled to vote for the election of directors or for any other purpose, nor are they entitled to receive notice of, and attend any meeting of the shareholders of the Company (other than meetings of a class or series of shares of the Company).
-The holders of class B preferred shares are entitled to receive dividends if, as and when declared by the board of directors of the Company at a rate to be determined by the board of directors at the time of issue of such shares.
-The holders of class B preferred shares will be entitled, after distribution to the holders of the class A preferred shares, but before any distribution of any part of the assets of the Company anong holders of the Common Shares, to share rateably in any distribution of the assets of the Company in the event of any liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the board of directors, redeem at any time the whole or from time to time any part of the then outstanding class B preferred shares on payment for each share of the amount set by the directors at the time of issuance of such class B preferred shares may, at any time upon giving notice to the Company, require the Company to redeem the whole or from time to time any part of the company, require the Company to redeem the whole or from time to time any part of the company.
+The holders of class B preferred shares are entitled to receive dividends if, as and when declared by the board of directors of the

+Company at a rate to be determined by the board of directors at the time of issue of such shares.
+The holders of class B preferred shares will be entitled, after distribution to the holders of the class A preferred shares, but before any distribution of any part of the assets of the Company among holders of the Common Shares, to share rateably in any distribution of the assets of the Company in the event of any liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or any other distribution of the assets of the Company for the purpose of winding-up its affairs.
+The Company may, by resolution of the board of directors, redeem at any time the whole or from time to time any part of the then outstanding class B preferred shares on payment for each share of the amount set by the directors at the time of issuance of such class B preferred shares together with any dividends declared thereon and unpaid.
+Any holder of class B preferred shares may, at any time upon giving notice to the Company, require the Company to redeem the whole or from time to time any part of the class B preferred shares.